 The chances of having a long term disability lasting 90 days or longer in your working lifetime is a 1 in 3 chance at age 50.
 (It's higher at age 30 - 50% is the the chance, if you can believe it!)

 Yes.
 Your chance of suffering a long term care claim is very great.
 The problem is most people wait until all other bills are covered and they are in retirement.
-The problem is that at this point the premiums can be extremely expensive at older ages (why - because the chances are EXTREMELY high that you will have a claim!) and your health might be as good the older you are.
+The problem is that the premiums can be extremely expensive at older ages (why - because the chances are EXTREMELY high that you will have a claim: 70% of individuals over 65 have a long term care claim that lasts 90 days or longer) and your health might not be as good the older you are.

 1) Self-insure: The national average cost for a home health care worker is $51,480/year according to a June 2019 survey by Genworth.
 59% of claims last over a year, and the average length of time of a claim that is over one year lasts for 4.3years.